ergodicio/tsadar/docs/source/combined_sresolved.rst

-Example: Combined spatial resolved (with some notes on centering TCC)
+Combined Spatial Resolved (with some notes on centering TCC)
 =====================================================================================